Implementing fault-tolerant scenarios for NAT VMs

 If NAT-A

-fails, the route-switcher will switch outgoing traffic over to NAT-B
+fails, the route switcher will switch outbound traffic to NAT-B

 value to the NAT-B

-internal IP address in the subnet route table.
-After that, internet access will be provided through NAT-B
+internal IP address in the route table.
+After that, NAT-B

 .